The Nineteenth Century

 He paints a picture of McCaw’s farm at now-abandoned Cormilligan in the 1870s, of which more later.
 A sheep farm, very open, no trees, save a few Scots pines, bog.
 A one-storied slated, whitewashed but and ben (but it has four rooms now!) with a porch.
 A byre, a henhouse, a swinehouse and a stack of brackens.
 No wonder that some of the McCaws emigrated to New Zealand.
 A stone in Tynron churchyard records that eight McCaw grandchildren were killed in World War I. McCaw’s great-grandchildren from New Zealand have visited, as is witnessed by their inscriptions on the asbestos walls inside Cormilligan.
 Unfortunately animals have had access and are gradually wrecking the insides.

-James Shaw also records that the once well-used drove road, marked on map *20, was almost in disuse by the 1890s.
+James Shaw also records that the once well-used drove road, marked on the 1896 OS map below, was almost in disuse by the 1890s.
 Cattle and sheep from the Lanark sales had wound their way over the drove road on their way to the Stewartry, especially to Castle Douglas mart.
 The drove road through Tynron ran from Auchenhessnane in the Scaur Glen via Duddiestone Hass 792960, through Bennan, across the Shinnel and Kirkconnel Burns and up Gled Brae.
 It went thence across the top of Markmony, into Glencairn at 782927 via Bardennoch.
 For much of its length it runs between dykes or is a good track or footpath.
 Unfortunately, Economic Forestry planted over the stretch at the top of Markmony.
 My regular walk from Moniaive to mid Tynron Glen is now much more difficult, as the forestry has to be circumnavigated and rough tussocky grassland traversed.
 It is a shame the forestry people planted over the drove road, in ignorance, I expect.
 It was still marked as a footpath on the 1955 OS 1:25000 map, although on the top of Markmony I never knew it as a well-marked path.

 James Shaw gives a wonderful description of changes in Tynron in the late nineteenth century.
 Here are some absorbing lines from Shaw’s notes on 30 years of residence in Tynron, taken from TDGNHAS 1894-5: